 If you’ve got long, dense chest and belly hair, you’ll need a good pair of hair clippers to strip down the bulk of the hair.
 The metal rake and cutting teeth will sheer straight through dense hair growth, making this an ideal tool.

 Who are the 24% of guys plucking their chest and stomach hairs?

 I’m not sure if they’re plucking hairs individually, with an epilator machine, or via waxing.
 I hope, they’re talking about waxing, because that’s the only “plucking” method you’d ever entertain on removing men’s body hair.

-Now, I only recommend you as a candidate for waxing if you’re chest and stomach hairs are fine and not covering a large surface area, otherwise it’s going to be messy and painful.
+Now, I only recommend you as a candidate for waxing if your chest and stomach hairs are fine and not covering a large surface area, otherwise it’s going to be messy and painful.

 Sure, waxing is going to last the longest before regrowth needs attended to.
 You’re looking at around 4 weeks between sessions, where as trimming might need done weekly.
 I’d always opt for the quick trim every week or two over an aggressive waxing.

 Hair removal creams are also an option if you don’t like trimmers.
 No, depilatory creams aren’t just for girls – there are formulas for men’s hair and skin types, too.